 - Is it the right size?

 You need a cooling pad that your dog can fit the whole of their body on.
 This will produce the most effective cooling effect.
-You may have particular size requirements so it will fit in a crate or bed.
+You may have particular size requirements so it will fit in a dog crate or bed.
+For more options head over to our guide on dog beds.

 Most cooling mats are available in several sizes so just choose what suits you.
 Some smaller ones can be fitted together with Velcro to make a bigger pad.